Political Rifts and Conservation Consequences

 Fiordland Kakapo seems to have been the victim of a poor relationship between two competing departments, both in need of the political wins necessary for their needs, and neither willing to listen to the very valid concerns the other had.
 Better collaboration probably could have resolved a lot of these issues.
 The Parks Authority was rightly concerned about shifting Kakapo to a modified habitat, while the Wildlife Service was right that inaction was not the correct decision.

 Kakapo are deeply inbred today because a handful of genetically important Fiordland birds were never added to the population, and those that were suffered from mismanagement leading to the loss of all but one.
-Hindsight is 20/20, and we have the benefit of being critical of two underfunded organizations with competing visions and needs.
+Hindsight is 20/20, and we have the benefit of being critical of two underfunded organisations with competing visions and needs.
 However, as we've previously mentioned, history doesn't repeat itself, but it does rhyme.
 As we face government cuts to conservation today and an ever-increasing conservation burden falls to under-resourced departments competing for funding and 'quick wins,' will we see similar mistakes made as we try to save other species?

 The legacy of Inaction meant that seventeen of the eighteen Fiordland Kakapo were lost forever.